salesforcecli/plugin-packaging/messages/package_pushupgrade_schedule.md

 Push upgrade has been scheduled.
 To check the status of this push upgrade, use push upgrade request ID [%s] with either "package push-upgrade list" or "package push-upgrade report".
 Orgs scheduled for push upgrade: {%s}

+# prediction.success

+We predict that it will take %s with a 95% prediction interval from %s to %s.

+# prediction.failure

+We were unable to make a prediction for the upgrade runtime.